 Experience Asymmetry: the problem with calling high (and how to fix it)

-My very first sales role was as a sales engineer for a software company selling workforce management solutions to some of the world’s largest manufacturers, airlines, and retailers.
+My very first sales role was as a sales engineer selling workforce management software to some of the world’s largest manufacturers, airlines, and retailers.
 I was 25 years old.

-As you can imagine, most of our clients had been in business for decades and had legacy systems in place that were just as old.
-I vividly recall one experience where I was helping kick off a discovery session with a manufacturer of heavy-duty construction equipment.
-The boardroom was full of executives and as the discussion got going, one of them turned to me and said with a smile on his face, “I bet we have systems in place here that are older than you!”.
+As you can imagine, most of our clients had been in business for decades and had legacy systems in place for just as long.
+I vividly recall one experience where I was helping kick off a discovery session with a boardroom full of executives at a construction equipment manufacturer.
+As the discussion got going, one of them turned to me and said with a smile, “I bet we have systems here that are older than you!”.
 A chuckle spread around the room.

-The phenomenon I experienced that day is what I call experience asymmetry, and not only is it extremely common, but it can be a highly disruptive force for modern sellers.
-Let me explain.
+The phenomenon I experienced that day is what I call experience asymmetry; the fear-based imbalance that exists when a younger, newer, or less experienced seller calls on a more senior level buyer whose job they’ve never done.
+While it’s extremely common, it can also be a highly disruptive headwind for modern sellers.

 But in my boardroom confrontation, I was determined!
-I was young but this wasn’t my first big time discovery session.
-Not only did I know my solution cold but having worked with many similar organizations during my tenure, I was intimately familiar with many of the legacy challenges similar companies had when it came to their operation.
+I knew my solution cold and having worked with many similar organizations during my short tenure, I was intimately familiar with many of the challenges and insider stories similar companies shared.

 1. Know Your Audience Well Enough to Read Their Minds